joseph-carino/cheatsheets/Ruby-Cheatsheet.md

 ## Basics

-- `$ irb`: to write ruby in the terminal
+- `irb`: to write ruby in the terminal
-- don't use `'` in ruby, use `"` instead
+- `'` strings are literal, `"` strings allow interpolation and escapes
 - you can replace most `{}` with `do end` and vice versa –– not true for hashes or `#{}` escapings
-- Best Practice: end names that produce booleans with question mark
+- Best Practice: end names that produce booleans with ?, update the Object with !
 - CRUD: create, read, update, delete
 - `[1,2].map(&:to_i)`
 - `integer`: number without decimal